colejarczyk/doc/api/campaign.rst

 .. note::

-    You can get all available statuses via settings choice request ``/api/settings/choices/deliveryStatus``
+    You can get all available statuses via a settings choice request ``/api/settings/choices/deliveryStatus``

 .. note::

-    When using endpoints starting with ``/api/admin/customer/{customer}/bought/coupon/{couponId}/changeDeliveryStatus`` you need to authorize using admin account credentials.
+    When using endpoints starting with ``/api/admin/customer/{customer}/bought/coupon/{couponId}/changeDeliveryStatus``, you need to authorize using admin account credentials.

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 Example Response
 ^^^^^^^^^^^^^^^^^^